Local leaders, Dillons workers take part in groundbreaking ceremony for new grocery store in KU’s west campus development

 Representatives from Dillon's grocery store, KU Endowment, the Chamber of Commerce and Lawrence Mayor Bart Littlejohn taking part in a groundbreaking ceremony for a new Dillon's at Iowa Street and 21st Street.
 The development is a $30 million investment that will anchor KU's The Crossing project.

-Representatives from Dillons, KU Endowment, the City of Lawrence and the Lawrence chamber of commerce celebrated the groundbreaking of a new Dillons grocery store for the University of Kansas’ mixed-use west campus project at the intersection of 21st and Iowa streets.
+Representatives from Dillons, KU Endowment, the City of Lawrence and the Lawrence chamber of commerce on Friday celebrated the groundbreaking of a new Dillons grocery store for the University of Kansas’ mixed-use west campus project at the intersection of 21st and Iowa streets.

 The Journal-World reported in May about the plans for the new store, which will anchor a major new commercial development on the KU west campus.
 Steve Dreher, the president of Dillon Stores, said he was pleased to mark the start of what will be a $30 million capital investment in the new store.